-The following criteria are established for the determination of graduation honors for students in the Diploma, M.A.B.C., M.A.
-(Theology), and M.Div. programs:

-cum laude (with honors) minimum cumulative
+The following criteria are established for the determination of graduation honors for students in the M.A. in Theology, M.A.B.C., and M.Div. programs: cum laude (with honors)minimum cumulative GPA of 3.60magna cum laude (with high honors)minimum cumulative GPA of 3.75summa cum laude (with highest honors)minimum cumulative GPA of 3.90

-GPA of 3.60

-magna cum laude (with high honors) minimum cumulative

-GPA of 3.75

-summa cum laude (with highest honor s)minimum cumulative